grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 Here's what I'm looking for in an editor:
 - Offline support
-- A mobile app, or a good mobile brows
+- A mobile app, or a good mobile browser design
-- Draft caching: Will I lose my work if I refresh the browser while drafting a new document?
+- Integrations with Google Docs and GitHub
-- Mobile friendliness: Is there an app?
-A responsive website?
+	- I'd like to edit articles via Google Docs, especially if offline and mobile support is scant.
-- Offline mode
+- Draft caching
-- Integrations with Google Drive and GitHub
+	-  Will I lose my work if I refresh the browser while drafting a new document?
 - LaTeX editing: a formula builder or editor to assist with LaTeX syntax
 - Text blocks formatted for code, quotes, etc